 Information about this school

 The school is larger than the average-sized primary school.
 The proportion of disadvantaged pupils supported through the pupil premium is well above average.

-The pupil premium is additional funding for those pupils who are known to be eligible for free school meals and those children who are looked after by the local authority.
+The proportion of pupils who have support for special educational needs and/or disabilities is average.
 The proportion of pupils with a statement of special educational needs or an education, health and care plan is average.
 The proportion of pupils joining or leaving the school at other than the usual times is well above average.

 In the early years, flexible provision is provided for the children in the Nursery to meet parents' choice.
 In Reception, children receive full-time education.
 The school meets the government's current floor standards, which are the minimum expectations for attainment and progress in reading, writing and mathematics by the end of Year 6.